Neotron-Compute/Neotron-32-Hardware/NOTES.md

 # TODO List

-Need to re-work end panel DXF now connectors have moved.
+Need to do a front panel.